oktadev/okta-blog/_source/_posts/2023-05-18-spring-boot-angular-crud.md

 Angular's `HttpClient` supports the client-side half of the CSRF protection.
 It'll read the cookie sent by Spring Boot and return it in an `X-XSRF-TOKEN` header.
 You can read more about this at [Angular's Security docs](https://angular.io/guide/http#security-xsrf-protection).

-### Update Your Angular app's authentication mechanism
+### Update your Angular app's authentication mechanism

 Create a new `AuthService` class to communicate with your Spring Boot API for authentication information.
 Add the following code to a new file at `app/src/app/auth.service.ts`.